harshilarora2005/SwipeStyle/README.md

 ### 3. Preference Learning
 When users swipe right on items, the system stores those tokens and gradually builds a preference profile.
 The recommendation engine uses these weighted preferences to suggest new items.

-### 4. Outfit Builder
-The "Build outfit for today" feature selects compatible items based on user preferences, creating complete outfits with tops, bottoms, shoes, and accessories that match the user's style.

 ## Technical Implementation Details

 The technical artifacts I've created include: